 Pea Soup Kick.
-I know, I know I just a few weeks ago posted my hearty recipe for Harissa Split Pea Soup.
-But since the from scratch pea soup process was so gosh darn easy, I decided to do it again!
-And this time I keep the ingredients a bit more classic, homestyle and as always, 100% vegan.
+Although I just a few weeks ago posted my hearty recipe for Harissa Split Pea Soup.
+But since the from scratch pea soup process was so gosh darn easy, I decided to do it again.
+And this time I keep the ingredients a bit more homestyle with rustic diced carrots and onion, cheezy nutritional yeast and some diced mushrooms too.
 Get my recipe!...

 Cheap (yummy, healthy) Lunch!
 I get so excited when I craft a recipe that is not only easy and restaurant-quality delicious, but also cheap!
 And yes, Split Pea Soup fits those qualities.
 I buy about 2 cups of dried organic split peas from Whole Foods (from the reasonably priced bulk-bin section), and I'm just about ready to make fantastic soup!

 Flavors.
-The liquid smoke adds a savory layer that meshes perfectly with the warm 'cheezy' flavor of the nutritional yeast.
+The liquid smoke adds a smoky layer that meshes perfectly with the warm 'cheezy' flavor of the nutritional yeast.
 Mushrooms, carrots and potato accents are perfect pea companions. ..if you don't have nutritional yeast, that's OK - but I highly recommend you try adding healthy nutritional yeast to your pantry!
-I couldn't live without it.

 ...and NYC has been pretty chilly and snow-covered lately!
 Crave this soup, then make it!